Nash Codes for Noisy Channels: Nash codes

 \section{Nash codes}

 We consider a game of two players, a sender (she) and a receiver (he).
-First, nature chooses a {\it state\/} $i$ from a set $\Omega=\{0,1,\ldots,M-1\}$ with positive {\it prior\/} probability~$q_i$.
+First, nature chooses a {\em state\/} $i$ from a set $\Omega=\{0,1,\ldots,M-1\}$ with positive {\em prior\/} probability~$q_i$.
 Then the sender is fully informed about~$i$, and sends a message to the receiver via a noisy channel.
 After receiving the message as output by the channel, the receiver takes an action that affects the payoff of both players.

-The channel has finite sets $X$ and $Y$ of input and output symbols, with noise given by transition probabilities $p(y|x)$ for each $x\in X$, $y\in Y$.
+The channel has finite sets (or ``alphabets'') $X$ and $Y$ of input and output symbols, with noise given by transition probabilities $p(y|x)$ for each $x$ in $X$ and $y$ in~$Y$.
 The channel is used $n$ times independently without feedback.
 When an input $x=(x_1,\ldots,x_n)$ is transmitted through the channel, it is altered to an output $y=(y_1,\ldots,y_n)$ according to the probability $p(y|x)$ given by

-This is the standard model of a memoryless noisy channel as considered in information theory (Cover and Thomas, 1991; MacKay, 2003).
+This is the standard model of a memoryless noisy channel as considered in information theory (see Cover and Thomas, 1991; Gallager, 1968; MacKay, 2003).

-The sender's strategy is to encode state $i$ by means of a coding function or {\it code\/} $c:\Omega\to X^n$, which we write as $c(i)=x^i$.
-We call $x^i$ the {\it codeword\/} or {\it message\/} for state~$i$ in $\Omega$, which the sender transmits as input to the channel.
-The code $c$ is completely specified by the list of $M$ codewords $x^0,x^1,\ldots,x^{M-1}$, which is called the {\it codebook\/}.
+The sender's strategy is to encode state $i$ by means of a coding function or {\em code\/} $c:\Omega\to X^n$, which we write as $c(i)=x^i$.
+We call $x^i$ the {\em codeword\/} or {\em message\/} for state~$i$ in $\Omega$, which the sender transmits as input to the channel.
+The code $c$ is completely specified by the list of $M$ codewords $x^0,x^1,\ldots,x^{M-1}$, which is called the {\em codebook\/}.

-The receiver's strategy is to decode the channel output~$y$, given by a probabilistic {\it decoding function\/}
+The receiver's strategy is to decode the channel output~$y$, given by a probabilistic {\em decoding function\/}

 where $d(y,i)$ is the probability that $y$ is decoded as~$i$.